 How to use Checkout 51:

-• If you haven't already, sign up for the the 2 largest Daily Deal websites, Groupon and Living Social.
 They sometimes offer the major newspapers at SUBSTANTIAL discounts!
 I subscribed to a year at one of those specials and am getting 2 papers a week for less than the price of one if I had purchased it direct.
 Plus, I'm getting Thursday thru Sunday, instead of just the Sunday paper.
 It's a super deal, so sign up and keep your eyes open.
 And the best part is, when the 1yr daily deal subscription expired, I was able to negotiate directly with the newspaper to give me the same rate for additional years!
 I've been negotiating renewal at this discounted rate for years now!
 Simply tell them that if they're able to offer that rate through (insert Groupon or whomever) and still make a profit, then they should be able to make the same offer directly to you, and still make a profit!